 - High lateral movement

-3. High-fidelity attacks
+3. High-fidelity attacks shown in vulnerability management dashboard

 4. Vulnerable Devices